themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 The end goal is to make your first Power Unit.
 Once it is up and running you will nolonger need to nanocoat with caustic soda, you can use your power unit to nanacoat the coppper (or other materials).

 The copper will have a deep black/blue colour all over.
-There will be salt (Na) deposits on the plate which came from the caustic soda (NaOH), rinse this off with warm distilled water and air dry prior to using.
+There will be salt (Na) deposits on the plate which came from the caustic soda (NaOH), rinse this off with warm distilled water and air dry before using.

 May the Plasma be with you.